mnigrosh-brightsign/brightsign-ipstack/README.md

 ```
 where `<test_ip>` is the IP address to query.

+## Documentation
+This code uses `doxygen` for documentation.
+The generated files are not
+included in this repo, as they are many and large and not everyone wishes to
+read them.
+One can clone this repo and run `make doc` in order to generate LaTeX
+and HTML documentation.
+This requires having `doxygen` installed.

 ## Assumptions and Invariants
 - There shall only be a single parameter passed on the command line.
 - The IP address shall be in dotted-quad format or in colon-separated format.